 However, the high-producing Holstein was already starting to catch the eyes of dairymen.
 The Ayrshire’s heyday could not last.
-Today the breed accounts for less than one percent of the American dairy herd.
-Breed enthusiasts have found cause for hope, however.
-Because of its efficiency in grass-based dairying, the Ayrshire is becoming increasingly popular with organic farmers.
+The breed’s numbers fell perilously, accounting for less than one percent of the American dairy herd.

 The Ayrshire is first and foremost a dairy breed.
 The high levels of butterfat in its milk make it an excellent choice for value-added dairy products, such as butter, cheese, yogurt, and ice cream.

 But the Ayrshire does have uses other than dairy.
 With proper training it can make a good draft animal.
 Surplus bull calves can be raised for beef.
 The attractive Ayrshire is also a favorite choice with hobby farmers interested in showing livestock.

 Ayrshires are known for their friendliness and mild dispositions, but don’t be fooled into thinking they have soft personalities.
 This is a breed with character!
 Those who work with them say they are smart, spunky, and maybe just a little stubborn at times.
 Aryshires command the respect of their owners.